NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ```

 ### Create a Kubernetes storage class
-The next step is to create a Kubernetes store class by executing:
+The next step is to create a Kubernetes storage class by executing:
 ```bash
 kubectl create -f manifests/storageclass-fsxn-san.yaml
 ```